 Kim Dunkley – Youth/Teen Leader, Lifeguard, Jill-of-all-trades - After a long history in outdoor ed/rec with many ages, Kim has settled down as a pre-school educator in Morrisville, VT.
 She still make time for the important stuff like traveling, skiing and standing on her head.
 She's looking forward to sharing some of her silliness and playing with folks at this summer in Starksboro.

-Liz Ritter (left on the right) - All-Around All-Star - Liz Ritter is a political organizer in New York City.
+Liz Ritter (right, on the right) - All-Around All-Star - Liz Ritter is a political organizer in New York City.
 She’s a hands-on operations person and problem solver who specializes in behind-the-scenes work to get things done.
 In her “regular life” she writes, reads, cooks, crochets, takes pictures, prays and sings.
 She spends a lot of time advocating for parks/open spaces, public education, food justice, cultural affairs and electoral politics in Upper Manhattan.
 Liz has been coming to Common Ground since 2001 and enjoys making people laugh, singing at campfire, and running the Hobart dishwasher at Camp!
 One of her cherished camp memories is officiating the wedding of Monroe Moore and Lupe Perez at Camp in 2013!

 Marc Kornbluh (left) – Glass Instructor – Marc Kornbluh creates one-of-a-kind glass objects of art.
 He earned a BFA from New York University’s Tisch School of the Arts and traveled overseas for many years, informally studying art and culture.
 His work is influenced by Mediterranean and Middle Eastern designs, which he incorporates into his own contemporary style.
 Marc’s artwork is sold in museum shops and galleries and his borosilicate beads are featured in the 2006 Winterglas calendar.
 Marc attends about 15 juried shows around the US each year.
 Check out his work!